 This training will provide a basic review of trauma, exploring how trauma is created and stored in the brain, body and nervous system.
 Fundamental information provided regarding how substances and their long- and short-term effects help people deal with trauma symptoms in the form of mitigating and adapting behaviors.
 Training includes exploration of motivation and meaning behind behaviors related to addiction and recovery from addiction.
 Attendees will also receive thorough overview of various types of compulsions and addictions as well as biology and predisposition to addiction.
 Training will provide explanation of the culture of addiction and treatment, a focus on moving from a pathogenic approach of treating addiction to a salutogenic approach.
 Finally, the discussion will look at current assessment tools and treatment processes for addiction offering insight and direction on how to enhance trauma informed delivery.

 TRAUMA AND ADDICTION OBJECTIVES

-- Participants will be able to explain how to support resiliency and competency in recovery from trauma and addiction, and how to support resiliency and competency via treatment delivery.
+- Participants will be able to explain how to support resiliency and competency in recovery from trauma and addiction, and how to support resiliency and competency via treatment delivery and assessment.